Testify (Phil Collins album)

-Testify is the seventh solo studio album by the English musician Phil Collins, released on 11 November 2002.
+Testify is the seventh studio album by the English musician Phil Collins, released on 11 November 2002.
 The album debuted at No. 30 on the US Billboard 200, which was also the album's peak position.
 It was the second Phil Collins studio album where no track peaked within the American top 40 singles chart.
 It was also his lowest charting album in the UK, becoming his only solo effort not to reach the top 5.
 However, the album achieved success in some countries of Continental Europe.
 It is his second album not to be co-produced by Hugh Padgham, who co-produced Collins' most successful albums.

 Despite the shortage of success the album achieved, his subsequent First Final Farewell Tour proved to be very popular.

 The album was reissued as a deluxe edition on CD, vinyl and digital on 15 April 2016, including a new second disc with bonus tracks.